Browns Ring of Honor | Cleveland Browns - clevelandbrowns.com

-From one of the NFL's greatest coaches, to a championship quarterback who was Otto-matic, to one of the greatest running backs of all-time, the Browns' best will be on display starting in 2010 at Cleveland Browns Stadium.
-The Browns will pay homage to their great history - one of the richest in the NFL - by introducing the Cleveland Browns Ring of Honor.
+From one of the NFL's greatest coaches, to a championship quarterback who was Otto-matic, to one of the greatest running backs of all-time, the Browns' best will be on display at FirstEnergy Stadium.
+The Browns will pay homage to their great history – one of the richest in the NFL – by introducing the Cleveland Browns Ring of Honor.
 The initial group of inductees will consist of the 16 former Browns enshrined in the Pro Football Hall of Fame.
 The names of these 16 greats will be prominently displayed on the facade of the upper deck of the stadium.

 The Browns also announced that they will reinstitute their Legends Program in 2010.
 This program, which started in 2001, honors the men who have contributed to the success of the Cleveland Browns organization.